 We have sustained or grown the proportion of church school places in each local authority.
 Further demographic growth is expected in the future.

-For more information and advice on the growing and re-organisation of church schools, please contact Malcolm Finney (above).
+For more information and advice on the growing and re-organisation of church schools, please contact John Cain.